A general peer-review policy for all Nature journals is available.

 For manuscripts that may merit further consideration, it is also helpful if referees can advise on the following points:

 - Is the manuscript clearly written?
 If not, how could it be made more clear or accessible to non-specialists?
 (It is unnecessary to provide detailed comments on grammar or spelling, which will be handled by our copy editor in the event of acceptance.)

 - Have the authors done themselves justice without overselling their claims?

 - Have they been fair in their treatment of previous literature?

 - Have they provided sufficient methodological detail that the experiments could be reproduced?

 - Is the statistical analysis of the data sound?

-- Should the authors be asked to provide further data or methodological information to help others replicate their work?
-(Such data might include source code for modelling studies, detailed protocols or mathematical derivations).
+- Should the authors be asked to provide supplementary methods or data on the Nature Microbiology website?
+(Such data might include source code for modelling studies, detailed methods or mathematical derivations.)

 We ask referees to treat the review process as strictly confidential, and not to discuss the manuscript with anyone not directly involved in the review.
 It is acceptable to consult with laboratory colleagues, but please identify them to the editors.
 Consulting with experts from outside the referee's own laboratory may be acceptable, but please check with the editors before doing so, to avoid involving anyone who may have been excluded by the authors.

-Nature Communications is committed to rapid editorial decisions and publication, and we believe that an efficient editorial process is a valuable service both to our authors and to the scientific community as a whole.
-We therefore ask referees to respond promptly (normally within one week of receiving a manuscript, although this may be either longer or shorter by prior arrangement).
+Nature Microbiology is committed to rapid editorial decisions and publication, and we believe that an efficient editorial process is a valuable service both to our authors and to the scientific community as a whole.
+We therefore ask referees to respond promptly (normally within two weeks of receiving a manuscript, although this may be either longer or shorter by prior arrangement).
 If referees anticipate a longer delay, we ask them to let us know so that we can keep the authors informed and, where necessary, find alternative referees.